shulme801/AlienInvasion/README.md

 ## Tweaks and Tips (in no particular order)

-* I use VS Code on my Mac as an IDE for python.
+* I originally used VS Code on my Mac as an IDE for python.
 When I first began this project I received some mysterious errors from pylint, to tell me that "Module pygame has no 'init' member.
 Yet, my code ran with no errors.
   * It turns out that this behavior is a security measure designed to alert you to the loading of C extensions that aren't part of the python stdlib (see [Stack Overflow](https://stackoverflow.com/questions/50569453/why-does-it-say-that-module-pygame-has-no-init-member)).
   * The fix suggested in Stack Overflow is this: **white-list the python extension** (e.g. 'pygame') in the python settings.json file that VS Code uses.
     * From the Mac menu, click on File->Preferences->Settings, and scroll down to Python.
 Once there, pick any of the json links.
 Edit the json file.
 * I've added a couple free spaceship images from webstockreview.net.
+* I'm now using PyCharm (the paid version) under JetBrains' 30 day trial to see whether I prefer it.

 ## License Information